openzipkin/zipkin-js/packages/zipkin-context-cls/README.md

 ## A note on CLS context vs. explicit context

-There are known issues and limitations with CLS, so some people might prefer to use `ExplicitContext` instead;
+There are known issues and limitations with CLS in nodejs, so some people might prefer to use `ExplicitContext` instead;
 the drawback then is that you have to pass around a context object manually.

 ## A note on CLS context and Promises